Aligning Sales and Marketing - It’s Easier Than You Think!

-Cognism is a very metrics-driven organisation, and so we work off of the predictable revenue model.
+Cognism is a very metrics-driven organisation, so we work off the predictable revenue model.

 Jonathon explains how this works:

-“When you look at it from an SDR cold outbound perspective, it’s very easy to draw synergy between the number of demos you need, to opportunities, to close.
-And then the way we do this from a marketing perspective is kind of unique.
-Our marketing team actually has a target on their head.”
+“When you look at it from an SDR cold outbound perspective, it’s easy to draw synergy between the number of demos you need and opportunities to close.
+And then the way we do this from a marketing perspective is unique.
+Our marketing team has a target on their head.”

 So, how does that work?

 It’s much the same as your outbound sales team would have.

 Each month, the marketing team is responsible for meeting their target.